docker/docs/api/dtr_1_3_repositories.md

 **Authorization**

 Client must be authenticated as any active user in the system.
-Results will be filtered to only those repositories that are visible to the client.
+Results will be filtered to only those repositories visible to the client.

 **Status Codes**